As the Stage 3 plan is neither complete nor funded, there isn’t a lot of definitive detail.

 In Stage 3 Ottawa may extend commuter rail west to Kanata and south to Barrhaven, both from the west side of Line 1 (the red line, also called the Confederation Line).

-from slide 109 of the Stage 2 Light Rail Transit Project: Technical Briefing – February 22, 2019 (PDF) – Stage 3 extensions to Kanata and Barrhaven in purple
+from slide 109 of the Stage 2 Light Rail Transit Project: Technical Briefing – February 22, 2019 (PDF, Internet Archive) – Stage 3 extensions to Kanata and Barrhaven in above image in purple.
+Please note this linked technical briefing presentation is all about Stage 2, it only has a single slide about Stage 3 at the end.

 Based on Stage 2 completing in 2025, we would expect Stage 3 to be completed in the 2030-2031 timeframe, assuming they can secure Stage 3 funding.